Oil vs Oil-Free Compressors

 Do Oil-Lubricated Compressors Always Contaminate Air?

 Not always.
-Modern oil lubricated based compressors use separators and air filters to reduce oil carryover to very low oil concentration levels.
-However, trace oil vapor or oil particles may still remain, which can affect sensitive compressed air applications.
+Modern oil-lubricated compressors use separators and filters to reduce oil carryover, but trace oil vapor may still remain in the air.

 Can Filtration Make Oil Compressors Safe for Food or Pharma Use?

-Which Compressor Is Better for a Small Workshop Using Air based Tools?
+Which Compressor Is Better for a Small Workshop Using Air Tools?

 Which Compressor Should a Food Packaging Plant Choose?